marioaparcero/marioaparcero/README.md

   </tr>
 </table>

-## 📫 Contacto
+## 📫 Contact

-¿Quieres colaborar o tienes alguna consulta técnica?
+Do you want to collaborate or have a technical question?

 - 📧 Email: marioaparcero@hotmail.com
 - 🌐 LinkedIn: [linkedin.com/in/marioaparcero](https://linkedin.com/in/marioaparcero)